AUDIOVISUAL PRODUCTION INVEST

 Applications are submitted to EKOME all year long, no later than 10 days before the beginning of production and/or post-production, via an electronic system guaranteeing smooth, fast, and transparent processing.

 - And… it’s a wrap!

-The subsidy is payable no later than six months after the completion of production or/and post-production, provided all prerequisites of Laws 4487/2017 and 4563/2018 are met.
+The subsidy is payable no later than six months after the completion of production or/and post-production, provided all prerequisites of the relevant legislation are met.